 Solar Panels For Large Portable Power Stations

-Let’s take EcoFlow DELTA Pro as a large power station example.
+Let’s take EcoFlow DELTA Pro as an example of a large power station.
 It has a 3600Wh capacity, expandable all the way to 25kWh.
-In this case, a small solar panel will take a long time to fully charge your unit.
-Here you should use larger panels such as EcoFlow’s 400W panels, or you can chain multiple smaller 160W panels together.
+In this case, a small solar panel will take a long time to charge your unit to full.
+Here you should use larger panels such as EcoFlow’s 400W panels (coming 2021), or you can chain multiple smaller 160W panels together.
 With multiple solar panels, you’ll be able to charge larger EcoFlow power stations in mere hours.

 Solar Panels For Smaller Portable Power Stations

-If you’ve got a power station that puts portability first, such as EcoFlow River Pro (720Wh) or DELTA (1260Wh), you might want to opt for smaller panels to stay travel-friendly.
+If you’ve got a power station that puts portability first, such as EcoFlow River 2 Pro (768Wh) or DELTA (1260Wh), you might want to opt for smaller panels to stay travel friendly.
 A good pick here might be a 110W EcoFlow Solar Panel or the 160W option.
-Again, you can chain panels together to charge up in 4—8 hours.
+Again, you can chain panels together here to charge up in 4—8 hours.